smithjd/sql-pet/docs/13-sql_joins-and-complex-queries.md

 ```
 ## [1] "Docker is up but running no containers"
 ```

-verify pet DB is available, it may be stopped.
+Verify pet DB is available, it may be stopped.

 ```r
 sp_show_all_docker_containers()